rackerlabs/genestack/docs/infrastructure-gateway-api.md

 Gateway API is L4 and L7 layer routing project in Kubernetes.
 It represents next generation of k8s Ingress, LB and Service Mesh APIs.
 For more information on the project see: [Gateway API SIG.](https://gateway-api.sigs.k8s.io/)

-**Move from Ingress to Gateway APIs**
+## Move from Ingress to Gateway APIs

 Since Gateway APIs are successor to Ingress Controllers there needs to be a one time migration from Ingress -> GW API resources.
 To learn more about it refer to: [Ingress Migration](https://gateway-api.sigs.k8s.io/guides/migrating-from-ingress/#migrating-from-ingress)

 ## Resource Models in Gateway API

 There are 3 main resource models in gateway apis:

 1. GatewayClass - Mostly managed by a controller.
 2. Gateway - An instance of traffic handling infra like a LB.
 3. Routes - Defines HTTP-specific rules for mapping traffic from a Gateway listener to a representation of backend network endpoints.

-**k8s Gateway API is NOT the same as API Gateways**
+!!! warning "k8s Gateway API is NOT the same as API Gateways"

 While both sound the same, API Gateway is a more of a general concept that defines a set of resources that exposes capabilities of a backend service but also provide other functionalities like traffic management, rate limiting, authentication and more.
 It is geared towards commercial API management and monetisation.